ntpeters/base16-template-converter/README.md

 # Base16 Template Converter

-This script converts [Base16](https://github.com/chriskempson/base16) written using the old Embedded Ruby syntax to the new Mustache syntax.
+This script converts [Base16](https://github.com/chriskempson/base16) templates written using the old Embedded Ruby syntax to the new Mustache syntax.

 ## Usage